NCBI-Codeathons/psss-datasets/README.md

 # Dataset

 This repo contains information for metagenome datasets to be used in **Petabyte Scale Sequence Search: Metagenomics Benchmarking Codeathon** held on Sept.
 27-Oct.
-1. Included metageonmes are from three different environments (human gut, marine, and soil).
-Details of each dataset (eg. SRR, SRX ids, etc. when available) and their location in GCP and AWS bucket can be found in `data.tsv`.
+1. Included metagenomes are from three different environments (human gut, marine, and soil).
+Details of each dataset (e.g. SRR, SRX ids, etc. when available) and their location in GCP and AWS bucket can be found in `data.tsv`.

 # Data processing
 Raw files (*.sra) were obtained from sra using `sratoolkit` with following command: